In this final lesson (well done, you made it!) we’re going to cover:

 When you start building zaps, there are a couple reasons Zapier may be unable to pull in a sample or test data from Process Street.
 Here are some things to look out for:

 1) Is your checklist active?

 If your checklist has already been completed, Zapier will not be able to pull it in as a sample.
 You’ll just want to reactivate that checklist or run a new checklist.
 Then, refresh the page in Zapier and click the ‘Pull in Samples’ button again.

-To reactivate your checklist, click on the template and navigate to the Overview tab.
-Then click on the checklist to open it, and in the right-hand menu, click the green button to “reactivate this checklist.”
+Search for your checklist and click on the checklist name to open it, and in the right-hand menu, click the green button to “reactivate this checklist”, shown below.

 2) If you are setting up the zap based on a completed task, is that specific task checked off?

 If the task is not completed, Zapier will not be able to pull a sample of the completed task.
-Be sure to check that task off inside of your checklist in Process Street, and then refresh the page in Zapier and click the ‘Pull in Samples’ button again.
+Be sure to check that task off inside of your checklist in Process Street, and then refresh the page in Zapier and look for your sample again.

 Advanced tips for Zapier